• Facebook icon

 G

-Gaddi - The seat or throne of guruship.
+Gaddi - The seat or throne of Guruship.

-Gatka - (Gurmukhi: ਗਤਕਾ gatkā) is a weapon-based Indian martial art associated with the Panjab region.
-The word refers to the wooden training sticks which are intended to simulate swords in sparring matches.
+Gatka - (Gurmukhi: ਗਤਕਾ) Weapon-based Indian martial art from the Punjab region.
+Named after wooden sticks used to simulate swords in sparring.

 Giani - A person of spiritual knowledge.

-Gurbani - The writings of the Gurus.
+Gurbani - Writings of the Gurus.

-Gutka - Book containing the daily prayers of the Sikhs.
+Gutka - Book containing daily Sikh prayers.

 H

-Hankar - Pride, one of the weaknesses.
+Hankar - Pride; one of the weaknesses.

-Haumai - Pride and self centeredness.
+Haumai - Pride and self-centeredness.

 Hukam - The ordered will of God.